Bronya-Rand/reimagined-couscous/WORLDINFO.md

 > Do note that some of these world books are incomplete and just serve as a partial World Book for some characters.
 Later characters will get added which means these files should also be updated as well.

 - [Genshin Impact](world-info/GI-Core.json)
-   > This world info has the basics of Genshin Impact from elements to locations of Liyue, archons, kingdom areas and some parts of Inazuma (Narukami Island).
-Does not cover all Mondstadt, Sumeru or Fontaine yet nor other general Genshin lore topics.
+   > This world info has the basics of Genshin Impact from elements to locations of Liyue, Fontaine, archons, kingdom areas and some parts of Inazuma (Narukami Island).
+Does not cover all Mondstadt or Sumeru yet nor other general Genshin lore topics.

 - [Honkai Impact 3rd](world-info/HI3-Core.json)
    > This world info has just the basics of Honkai Impact 3rd itself for use with Bronya Zaychik and Veliona.
 Worked in collaboration with *TheWandering514*.